Sleep No More (2011 play): Related productions

 On July 13, 2016, Punchdrunk announced that Sleep No More would make its Asian premiere in Shanghai in December of the same year.
-This would be the first co-production between Punchdrunk International and Chinese company SMG Live.
-The original creative team behind Punchdrunk's Sleep No More all worked on the Shanghai production, but the company is made up of long-term Punchdrunk collaborators as well as Chinese performers working with Punchdrunk for the first time.
+This was the first co-production between Punchdrunk International and Chinese company SMG Live.
+The original creative team behind Punchdrunk's Sleep No More all worked on the Shanghai production, but the company was made up of long-term Punchdrunk collaborators as well as Chinese performers working with Punchdrunk for the first time.

-The Shanghai production of Sleep No More is housed in a disused building five stories high, renamed the "McKinnon Hotel", in the Jing'an District of the city.
-It combines the original story from Macbeth with Chinese folk myths.
+The Shanghai production of Sleep No More was housed in a disused building five stories high, renamed the "McKinnon Hotel", in the Jing'an District of the city.
+It combined the original story from Macbeth with Chinese folk myths.
+Its run ended following a final performance on August 30, 2026.

 A new production in Seoul at the Daehan Theater in partnership with the Miss Jackson production company was announced in 2024.
 It opened on August 21, 2025 and is set at the "McKithan Hotel".

 In August 2024, Emursive launched Life and Trust, which largely followed Sleep No More's format including audience masks, lack of dialogue, emphasis on dance, and a looping structure.
 Life and Trust closed abruptly following a final performance on April 19, 2025.